iandennismiller/gthnk/Readme.rst

 User Interface
 ^^^^^^^^^^^^^^

-To interact with the gthnk journal, connect to http://localhost:1620 and log in with the username ``gthnk`` and the password ``gthnk``.
+To interact with the Gthnk journal, connect to http://localhost:1620 and log in with the username ``gthnk`` and the password ``gthnk``.

 Click the **fast-forward** icon to view the live journal buffer.
 As you edit ``journal.txt``, this live buffer will be updated.

-Once the journals have been rotated, the history of previous days becomes available within the gthnk Interface.
+Once the journals have been rotated, the history of previous days becomes available within the Gthnk Interface.

 Journal Rotation
 ^^^^^^^^^^^^^^^^